Canada - Country Commercial Guide

 Opportunities

 The Canadian energy sector is a top market with significant opportunities for U.S. companies driven by existing assets and plans for further development.
-Between 60% and 70% of power generation facilities are in process of being replaced or upgraded during the next 10-15 years.
+Between 60% and 70% of power generation facilities are in the process of being replaced or being upgraded during the next 10-15 years.
 Total investment in the power generation sector is forecasted to reach US$290 billion by 2030, with more than US$195 billion allocated to power generation stations, and the remainder dedicated to the transmission and distribution segments.

-The Canadian Small Modular Reactor (SMR) Roadmap is the Canadian strategy for nuclear power development and is supported by the federal government.
-Four provinces (Ontario, New Brunswick, Saskatchewan, and Alberta) signed a Memorandum of Understanding for the implementation of the program and commissioned study which identified three streams to be pursued:
+The Canadian Small Modular Reactor (SMR) Roadmap is the strategy for nuclear power development and is supported by the federal government.
+Four provinces (Ontario, New Brunswick, Saskatchewan, and Alberta) signed a Memorandum of Understanding for the implementation of the program and commissioned a study which identified three streams to be pursued:

 1. On-grid SMRs of up to 300 MWe capacity with proven, safe technology, for base load.

-2. Off-grid Micro SMRs, 5-20 MWe, to replace Diesel (remote communities, mining, etc.)
+2. Off-grid Micro Modular Reactors (MMR), 5-20 MWe, to replace Diesel (remote communities, mining …)

 3. On and off grid 4th Generation technologies SMRs for further deployment